GrapheneOS/os-issue-tracker/README.md

   <h1>GrapheneOS Issue Tracker</h1>
 </div>

 This repository serves as a place to report issues with the [GrapheneOS](https://grapheneos.org/) operating system.
-To open an issue, please see the [issue tracker](https://github.com/GrapheneOS/os-issue-tracker/issues).
+To open an issue, please use this repository's [issue tracker](https://github.com/GrapheneOS/os-issue-tracker/issues).
+If you are reporting a sensitive security issue, please report it to security@grapheneos.org instead.

 <h2>Other issue trackers</h2>